gradle/gradle/design-docs/provided-dependencies.md

 * Declaring a dependency on a project with 'compileOnly' dependencies does not include 'compileOnly' dependencies
 * When using 'java' plugin, 'main' sourceset 'compileOnly' dependencies are available on the test compile classpath
 * When using 'java' plugin, 'main' sourceset 'compielOnly' dependencies are *not* available on the test runtime classpath
+* When using 'war' plugin, 'compileOnly' dependencies are not included in WAR file.
+* When using 'war' plugin, a dependency included in both 'providedCompile' and 'compile' is included in the WAR file.
 * 'compileOnly' dependencies mapped to 'provided' scope in IDEA model
 * The 'eclipse' plugin includes 'compileOnly' dependencies on project classpath
 * The 'eclipse' plugin does not include 'compileOnly' dependencies on dependent projects' classpath